AcceleratedOwl/nasa-api-check/README.md

-<<<<<<< HEAD
 # NASA API Tester

+Due to the wall of political change being build, some of the NASA public APIs are not available
-A Python script to test the availability and response times of various NASA APIs for the 2025 NASA Space Apps Challenge project "Data Pathways to Healthy Cities and Human Settlements".
+A Python script to test the availability and response times of various NASA APIs.

 ## Features

-- Tests 9 different NASA APIs
+- Tests 12 different NASA APIs
-- Colored terminal output (green for success, red for failure)
 - Response time tracking
-- Graceful error handling
 - Results saved to JSON file
 - 10-second timeout for each request